A family is in a severe auto accident that changes lives.

 The cars were so mangled; it looked like they were fused together.
 All five injured people arrived at St. Joseph's Trauma Center by helicopter and ambulance.

 The police reported a Kenneth Barnham, driving a Ford Explorer, had lost consciousness at the wheel, then crossed the center lane.
 He hit the driver's side of the Slater SUV.
-Mr. Barnham's alcohol level was 0.30, legal limit was below 0.08 (he was three times over that).
+Mr. Barnham's alcohol level was 0.25, legal limit was below 0.08.
 He had blacked out at the wheel and didn't even realize he had hit someone.

-'Why did he have a valid license, what monkey was making these rules?'
+'Why did he have a valid license, what idiot judge screwed up this one?'

 It didn't look like Barnham would live.
 One arm and leg were crushed and he was losing blood fast.
 The next set of paramedics took over with Kenneth.